 Do you experience bad feelings after acting out?
 Guilt?
 Shame?
 Hopelessness?

-*Dinner and child care are provided at each class when you have made reservations in advance.
+*Dinner and child care are provided during each workshop when you have made reservations in advance.

-This could be the most beneficial class you will ever take according to past graduates.
-Sign up now to start on June 6.
+This could be the most beneficial workshop you will ever take according to past graduates.
+One series each month.
+Sign up now to begin the next workshop!

 Many parents are court ordered to have supervised visitation with their children.
 Our centers provide welcoming and home-like atmospheres where parents and children can visit each other with a supervisor present to document interactions.
 Reports and court testimony are available for nominal fees.